 Kyte is great, I love the zipper design on them, and they have the most snuggly fabric and a great range of sizes.
 The only downside is that I don’t see this brand carried in too many places so this might be an order-online purchase.

-I hope you found this helpful and if you need any more assistance or guidance, feel free to join me at my Strong Beginnings Facebook page to ask questions or keep up with the latest updates.
+I hope you found this helpful and if you need any more assistance or guidance, click HERE to schedule a FREE 15-min phone consultation or join me at my Strong Beginnings Facebook page to ask questions.